Quartz Kitchen Countertops, Composite Tables and Bathroom Vanity Tops Built Custom in Wisconsin

 Quartz adds beauty & function to any room of you home, but is not suitable for outdoor use because it can fade from prolonged exposure to direct sunlight.

-Whether you need a warm-colored quartz tile fireplace hearth for your cozy den or a neutral kitchen countertop with radius edges and an undermount sink, our skilled and experienced fabricators deliver artisan craftsmanship, quality materials and respectful installation.
+Whether you need a warm-colored quartz tile fireplace hearth for your cozy den or a neutral kitchen countertop with radius edges and an undermount sink, our skilled and experienced fabricators deliver artisan craftsmanship, quality quartz cut to size, and respectful installation.

 Granite Plus also carries an ever-changing selection of quartz remnants left over from our custom countertop fabrications which are ideal for shelves, coffee tables and smaller projects.